Lilith-51/My-Learning-Process/README.md

 # My-Learning-Process
-I'll be posting my own programs for practicing there.
+I'll be posting my own programs for practicing here.